szermatt/mistty/docs/source/shells.rst

 Directory tracking in Fish
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Starting with version 4.0.0, Fish sends out an OSC7 sequence by default, so directory tracking doesn't require any configuration.

-Extend your prompt to send out an OSC7 sequence to have :program:`fish` send the current directory and hostname to MisTTY.
+For older versions of fish, extend your prompt to send out an OSC7 sequence to have :program:`fish` send the current directory and hostname to MisTTY.
 To do that, you might add the following to :file:`~/.local/config/fish/config.fish`:

 .. code-block:: fish